aliadnani/todo-ci/README.md

 Run `todo-ci` as part of your `ci/cd` runs to check for any outstanding TODOs in code.
 If any are found, a `1` exit code is emitted, hence failing the run.

-`todo-ci` is similar to [todo-or-die](https://github.com/davidpdrsn/todo-or-die) & [todo-macro](https://github.com/rgwood/todo-macro) but without the use of Rust macros and instead run as a seperate CLI tool.
-This allows `todo-ci` to be language agnostic and lets you run it in any any project using a langauge that supports comments.
+`todo-ci` is similar to [todo-or-die](https://github.com/davidpdrsn/todo-or-die) & [todo-macro](https://github.com/rgwood/todo-macro) but without the use of Rust macros and instead run as a separate CLI tool.
+This allows `todo-ci` to be language agnostic and lets you run it in any project using a language that supports comments.

 ## Installation